naszifnaaz/Snake/README.md

 # Snake
-Classic snake game made using python and pygame
+Classic snake game made using python and pygame.

+This is my attempt at coding the classic snake game we all know and love using python and pycharm.